Tips for Student Success

 - Do I need this position to address financial NEEDS that cannot be met through better budgeting practices?

 If you answered “No” to one or more of these questions, it is possible that this additional employment could become a barrier to achieving your academic and career goals.
-Contact a MC Student Development Counselor for further assistance identify opportunities that would meet these objectives.
+Contact a MC Student Success Counselor for further assistance identify opportunities that would meet these objectives.

 Schedule Classes for the Afternoon